jakem324/go-flight-booking-engine/readme.md

 ## Quick-start

-Requires Go, and Docker, in addition to the `make` and `curl` utulities.
+Requires Go, and Docker, in addition to the `make` and `curl` utilities.
 To start the local dependencies, run:

 ```
 make start-local-dependencies